lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `            `

 ![Classification results.
-Colours indicate class membership and point size are representative or the classification confidence.](figure/plotSVM-1)
+Colours indicate class membership and point size are representative of the classification confidence.](figure/plotSVM-1)

 [fig:plotSVM]